johnwry/dm2/markdown/biblical-discipleship/biblical_discipleship.md

 ---
 The greatest challenge the church faces in any given generation is getting people engaged in the process of replication.
-This is especially difficult in circles were teachers deny the Great Commission as being for today.
+This is especially difficult in circles where teachers deny the Great Commission as being for today.
 Without the Great Commission, there remains no biblical impetus for churches to reproduce.
 If the church of Jesus Christ fails to reduplicate itself through effective discipleship, churches will slowly become vacant because new members stop being added to the body of Christ.
----

 Getting Christians into the game is the heart of this study.
 Don’t be derailed by the use of terms like <strong>discipleship</strong>, or becoming a <strong>disciple-maker</strong>, derived from Matthew